 Prior to joining Mayer Brown in 2006, Duane headed the International Trade Litigation Group at another prominent law firm in Washington, DC.
 From 1994 to 1999, he was Senior Counsel at the US Department of Commerce, where he received numerous honors and awards, including "Attorney of the Year" in 1998, and similar awards in the Office of the Chief Counsel for Import Administration in 1996.
 In 1987, Duane received a Silver Medal from the US Secretary of Commerce for his work on the US-Canada Free Trade Agreement.
 Earlier (1985-1986), Duane served as legislative counsel to US Congressman Rod Chandler.

-Duane is recognized in the Guide to the World's Leading International Lawyers (2007 - 2017), and The International Who's Who of Trade & Customs Lawyers (2008 - 2017).
-He is also recognized in the Super Lawyers listings.
+Duane is ranked by Chambers USA 2019 for International Trade: Trade Remedies & Trade Policy - Nationwide.
+He is also listed as a recommended lawyer in Legal 500 US 2018 for International Trade and recognized in the Guide to the World's Leading International Lawyers (2007 - 2018), The International Who's Who of Trade & Customs Lawyers (2008 - 2018), and Super Lawyers.
 His published works on international trade law and international dispute settlement appear in numerous books and journals, including the Stanford Journal of International Law, the Journal of World Trade, and Business Law International, published by the International Bar Association in London.
 He has also taught classes and spoken at conferences on international trade law and dispute settlement sponsored by, inter alia, British Institute of International & Comparative Law, the World Bank, Georgetown University Law Center (including the WTO Academy organized by Prof. John Jackson), Catholic University School of Law, George Mason University, the Russian Ministry of Foreign Economic Relations, the US Court of International Trade, the District of Columbia Bar and the American Bar Association.
 Duane was recently appointed to the International Trade Update Advisory Board of the Georgetown University Law Center and the Board of Trustees of California Western School of Law.

 University of Cambridge, Clare Hall, LLM, with high honors